LifeInvaderr/README-Generator/README.md

   ## Installation
   To install this project, please clone or download the zip file.
-After installing the file, when opening the file withing VS code.
-Please enter "npm install" as to download the required packages to run.
+After installing the file, when opening the file withing VS code run `npm install` as to download the required packages to run.

   ## Usage
   The usage for this project will allow anyone to create a formatted README file